Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.rooms-readme.md

 keywords: Azure, dotnet, SDK, API, Azure.Communication.Rooms, communication
 author: acsdevx-msft
 ms.author: acsdevx-msft
-ms.date: 05/17/2023
+ms.date: 08/02/2023
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: communication
 ---
-# Azure Communication Rooms client library for .NET - version 1.0.0-beta.2
+# Azure Communication Rooms client library for .NET - version 1.1.0-alpha.20230802.1

 This package contains a C# SDK for the Rooms Service of Azure Communication Services.
 Azure Communication Services (ACS) Rooms is a set of APIs, used by Contoso server applications to create a server-managed conversation space with fixed set of lifetime and participants, pre-defining rules from server-tier both who and when can communicate (like scheduled meeting creation).

-With the preview release of ACS Rooms, Contoso will be able to:
+With the general availability release of ACS Rooms, Contoso will be able to:

     - Create a meeting space with known time coordinates (validFrom/validUntil)
     - Join voice/video calls within that meeting space using the ACS web calling SDK or native mobile calling SDKs